GuardiansPanama/Proyecto-InsideOut/README.md

 **PROJECT SUMMARY**

-OUR PROJECT IS BASED ON THE USE OF A CONTROL SYSTEM WITH ARTIFICIAL INTELLIGENCE FOR THE RECOGNIZATION OF EMOTIONAL GESTURES (HAPPINESS, SADNESS, ANGER, DISGUST), WHICH CONTROLS THE ROBOTS AND THE SHOW.
+OUR PROJECT IS BASED ON THE USE OF A  SYSTEM WITH ARTIFICIAL INTELLIGENCE FOR THE RECOGNITION OF EMOTIONAL GESTURES (HAPPINESS, SADNESS, ANGER, DISGUST), WHICH CONTROLS THE ROBOTS AND THE SHOW.
 USING THE OPENCV PROGRAM, THE LIVE VIDEO IS PROCESSED, WITH GOOGLE MEDIA PIPE WE IDENTIFY FACES, WE USE THE DEEPFACE PROGRAM, A LIGHTWEIGHT PROGRAM IN PHYTON WITH THE ABILITY TO RECOGNIZE GESTURES.
 WHEN RECOGNIZING THE EMOTION, IT SENDS A COMMAND THROUGH THE PYSERIAL PROGRAM TO AN ARDUINO CONTROLLER, AND THIS SENDS INSTRUCTIONS THROUGH AN XBEE SYSTEM TO THE DIFFERENT ROBOTS TO EXECUTE THE PRESENTATION.
 THE SYSTEM IT ALSO SYNCHRONIZES THE VIDEO THAT IS PRESENTED, THE ROBOTS ALSO HAVE FUNCTIONS SUCH AS FACE RECOGNITION, GESTURE RECOGNITION AND OBJECT TRACKING.

 **AUGUST 2024**